 We heard stories about a nice little beach about an hour North of Viñales called Cayo Jutías, but didn’t have time to visit.

 Viñales is located about 3-4 hours West of Havana.
-There are regular Viazul Busses that run twice a day for about $15 USD per person.
-But you often need to buy your ticket a day in advance.
+A regular Viazul Bus runs twice a day for about $15 USD per person.
+Try to buy your ticket a day in advance.

-Or you can do what we did, and rent a vintage taxi with room for 4 people for about $60-$70 depending on your bargaining skills.
+Or you can do what we did, and rent a vintage taxi from Havana to Vinales with room for 4 people for about $60-$70 depending on your bargaining skills.

 “If I cannot smoke in heaven, then I shall not go.” ~ Mark Twain ★